 Use the permission tab of the collection to add, remove, and change permissions for users for the collection.

 Collection's members are assigned with 3 possible roles:

 *Viewing, importing and installing is available for all users for public collections.

 Here are the steps to transfer collections that were created on personal account to an organizations account (or between different owners or collections).

 Make sure you have both collections defined on bit.dev and that you have writing permissions to the new collection, and at least viewing permissions to the old collection.

-Create and empty directory and initialize it with a bit scope mkdir <collection-dir> # create an empty directory cd <collection-dir> bit init successfully initialized a bit workspace.
-Import all components from the old collection to the local scope bit import "<old-owner>.<old-collection-name>/*" successfully imported x components Export all components to the new scope rewiring all their dependencies to the new collection bit export <new-owner>.<new-collection> --set-current-scope --rewire --include-dependencies --all bit requests for approval exported 4 components to scope <new-owner>.<new-collection>
+Create an empty directory and initialize it with a bit scope mkdir <collection-dir> # create an empty directory cd <collection-dir> bit init successfully initialized a bit workspace.
+Import all components from the old collection to the local scope bit import "<old-owner>.<old-collection-name>/*" successfully imported x components Export all components to the new scope rewiring all their dependencies to the new collection bit export <new-owner>.<new-collection> --set-current-scope --rewire --include-dependencies --all bit requests approval exported x components to scope <new-owner>.<new-collection>